-- Be sure there is no power going through the Single Zone system before proceeding with these connections as it may result in electric shock. - Familiarize yourself with the location of the circuit breaker and be sure that all power is cut to the Single Zone unit as it may result in electric shock.
+- Be sure there is no power going through the Single Zone system before connecting wiring as it may result in electric shock, physical injury, or death. - Familiarize yourself with the location of the circuit breaker and be sure that all power is removed from the Single Zone unit as it may result in electric shock, physical injury, or death.